OSGeo/gdal/doc/source/programs/gdal_translate.rst

     source dataset, in its whole (not just the window of interest potentially specified with :option:`-srcwin` or :option:`-projwin`).
-This may be a slow operation on a large source dataset, and if using it multiple times for several gdal_translate invokation, it might be beneficial to call ``gdalinfo -stats {source_dataset}`` priorly to precompute statistics, for formats that support serializing statistics computations (GeoTIFF, VRT...)
+This may be a slow operation on a large source dataset, and if using it multiple times for several gdal_translate invocation, it might be beneficial to call ``gdalinfo -stats {source_dataset}`` priorly to precompute statistics, for formats that support serializing statistics computations (GeoTIFF, VRT...)
     Note that the values specified after :option:`-scale` are only used to compute a scale and